pixl8/preside-ext-chart-js/README.md

 ```

-## Addiing plugin
+## Adding a plugin

-Plugin can be added to the chart like this:
+Plugins can be added to the chart like this:
 ```
 chart.addPlugin( "..." );
 ```
 See [Plugins](https://www.chartjs.org/docs/latest/developers/plugins.html) for more details on how to configure plugins.

+Note that it is your responsibility to include the plugin's Javascript into the page, most likely by registering it in Sticker.

 ## Themes